stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 ---
 You should be up and running on #stratapp within 2 cups of coffee, which is a far cry from the weeks or months it usually takes to deploy business software.

-# NO NEED FOR BIG BANG
+# NO NEED FOR BIG BANG ROLL OUTS

 One beauty of #stratapp is that you can do the roll out progressively, easily selecting who sees what.
 You can do this within just a few seconds, right down to each individual employee or by your unique attributes of org-design.
 For example, "_I want everyone in the executive and R&D teams, who are based in Singapore, to now have access to ideation and strategy_".